dlang-tour/english/basics/classes.md

 Any `class` type inherits from [`Object`](https://dlang.org/phobos/object.html) implicitly.

     class Foo { } // inherits from Object
-    class Bar: Foo { } // Bar is a Foo too
+    class Bar : Foo { } // Bar is a Foo too

 Classes in D are generally instantiated on the heap using `new`: